MFloru/Bacchus-R1/Meeting_2.md

 **Assignments for next week**

-*everybody has to read carefully the industrial_analysis reference*
+*everybody has to read carefully the industrial_analysis reference (see on teambition)*

-*Marie investigates on existing edible insects industry in Europe*

 *Matthias explores the legislation and market on insects in Europe*

 *Melinda and Max shall make our logic Model look nice*

+*Marie investigates on existing edible insects industry in Europe*

+*Iker, Matthias and Marie structure the references and make connections between them*

 ----------